-The condition and quality of the nation's highway system also play a critical role in providing access to America's many tourist destinations, particularly its scenic parks and recreational areas, which are mostly located in rural areas.
-In 2018, domestic and international travelers in the U.S. spent approximately \$1.1 trillion.21 Travel and tourism spending in the U.S. in 2018 supported 8.9 million jobs.22 America's 418 national parks, which are largely located in rural areas, received 318 million visitors in 2018, many in personal vehicles.23
+The condition and quality of the nation's highway system also play a critical role in providing access to America's many tourist destinations, particularly scenic parks and recreational areas, which are mostly located in rural areas.
+In 2019, domestic and international travelers in the U.S. spent approximately \$1.1 trillion.
+Travel and tourism spending in the U.S. in 2019 supported 9 million jobs.
+America's 419 national parks, which are largely located in rural areas, received 327 million visitors in 2019, many in personal vehicles.
+Urban residents traveling to destinations outside their home metro areas account for forty-four percent of personal vehicle miles traveled on rural roadways.

 For many Americans, the primary reason to visit rural communities is to access tourist activities.
 America's rural landscape boasts activities including hiking, golfing, biking, hunting, fishing, skiing, and water sports, while attracting visitors through its beaches, national and state parks, wineries, orchards and other national amenities.
-A poll by the Travel Industry of America Association found that 86 percent of trips taken by Americans to visit a rural area were for leisure purposes.24 The viability of rural tourism in a region is also tied partly to the level of highway access.25